mateszko090214/WebOS/DEVLOG.md

 Cursor blink rate wasn't respecting system accessibility settings Fixed a race condition where desktop icons would momentarily snap to grid on theme change Notes
-This is a side project of the Retro OS.
-Download the Retro OS from: https://github.com/mateszko090214/WebOS.git You can try VoidOS Retro live at: https://web-void-os.netlify.app
+You can try VoidOS Retro live at: https://web-void-os.netlify.app